fatcatdog/UsingWeatherGovApiWithReact/README.md

-This is a project to explore api.weather.gov and its various api endpoints.
+This is a project to explore api.weather.gov and its various api endpoints using React.

-Whats in this repo:
+# Whats in this repo:

 This create-react-app web app enables users to look up information, such as weather and timezone, about a US airport by its ICAO code (for example KATL is Hartsfield–Jackson Atlanta International Airport), utilizing api.weather.gov's various APIs.

 This project uses create-react-app, React, and react-router(not really utilized but its in there).

-Still in progress:
+# Still in progress:

 -rendering local times of airports in the table